-Martin Luther King Jr Would Not Have Approved of Obama’s Legacy
+Martin Luther King, Jr. Would Not Have Approved Of Obama’s Legacy [Opinion]

-Martin Luther King Jr, if he were alive to see it, would not have been a fan of Barack Obama’s presidential legacy.
+Martin Luther King, Jr., if he were alive to see it, would not have been a fan of Barack Obama’s presidential legacy.
 He probably wouldn’t have supported his candidacy in 2008 either, but he would be appalled at the actual policies which Barack Obama has carried out.

 While it is true that King had registered as a Republican in Alabama, that was merely the result of him being able to register that way and the southern racists had not yet switched over to being Republicans due to the Civil Rights Act.
 The Republican Party was the more right wing party, but far to the left of the Democrats today.
-King, himself, was a socialist and wrote an essay entitled “The Bravest Man I Ever Met” lauding the accomplishments of Norman Thomas, the six time Presidential candidate for the Socialist Party of America.
+King, himself, was a socialist and wrote an essay entitled “The Bravest Man I Ever Met” lauding the accomplishments of Norman Thomas, the six-time presidential candidate for the Socialist Party of America.
 King was rumored to have been likely to have been on the ticket with Thomas in 1968, but the Schactmanite wing of the party had taken control at that convention and prevented a candidate from running, opting to support the Democratic candidate instead.

 Despite this, many credit Obama as somehow fulfilling King’s vision for America.
-Indeed he would find joy that Americans would be willing to elect a man of African ancestry to the highest office in the land, but that does not mean he would be satisfied with how this President acted in office.
+Indeed he would find joy that Americans would be willing to elect a man of African ancestry to the highest office in the land, but that does not mean he would be satisfied with how this president acted in office.

-This, being the eve of Martin Luther King Jr’s holiday, and less than a week from when President Obama presumably leaves office – the Russian witch hunt leaves me a bit on edge stating it absolutely will happen – it is an ideal time to compare the legacy of Dr. King to that of President Obama.
+This, being the eve of Martin Luther King, Jr.’s holiday, and less than a week from when President Obama presumably leaves office — the Russian witch hunt leaves me a bit on edge stating it absolutely will happen — it is an ideal time to compare the legacy of Dr. King to that of President Obama.

-Martin Luther King Jr, first and foremost, is remembered for his fight for racial equality.
+Martin Luther King, Jr., first and foremost, is remembered for his fight for racial equality.
 To many, he has been reduced to this one struggle alone, as he has been whitewashed by history.
-In 1955, King was helping organize the Montgomery Bus Boycott to protest the arrest of Rosa Parks for not giving up her seat, and I would be remiss to not mention that Claudette Colvin had been arrested for doing the same only slightly before.
-Afterward, he took the reins of Southern Christian Leadership Conference and began organizing movements across the nation for racial equality.
+In 1955, King was helping organize the Montgomery Bus Boycott to protest the arrest of Rosa Parks for not giving up her seat, and I would be remiss to not mention that Claudette Colvin had been arrested for doing the same, only slightly before.
+Afterward, he took the reins of the Southern Christian Leadership Conference and began organizing movements across the nation for racial equality.

-President Obama, by contrast, has gone out of his way to not discuss race matters as The Atlantic pointed out back in 2012.
+President Obama, by contrast, has gone out of his way to not discuss race matters, as The Atlantic pointed out back in 2012.
 In fact, he has spoken less on matters of race than any other Democratic president since 1961.
-As race issues flared up with light being shone on the murder of unarmed black men by the police, he sided with the police.
+As race issues flared up with light being shined on the murder of unarmed black men by the police, he sided with the police.
 When Eric Holder and the Justice Department investigated the wrongful death of Michael Brown, in a case where the prosecutor bent the rules to not only allow testimony in defense of the accused at the grand jury, but allowed what he knew to be false testimony unchallenged, they found no wrongdoing.
-When things came to a boil and Micah Xavier Johnson took out police in Dallas, that is when President Obama decided to take a firm stand: with the police.
+When things came to a boil and Micah Xavier Johnson took out police officers in Dallas, that is when President Obama decided to take a firm stand: with the police.

 As CNN recounts, President Obama claimed that “[t]here is no possible justification for these kinds of attacks or any violence against law enforcement.”
 Dallas News reported last year, about a month prior to the shooting, about how a police trainee had shot and killed an unarmed black teen at a car dealership and would face no charges.
 This was no first for the Dallas Police Department.
 Compare that to Dr. King’s powerful words: “a riot is the language of the unheard.”
 After years of protests, young black men targeted by police had, and have, been still unheard and the president still does not hear them.

-Martin Luther King Jr is often forgotten regarding his powerful anti-war stance.
+Martin Luther King, Jr. is often forgotten regarding his powerful anti-war stance.
 He spoke often against the war in Vietnam and against war in general.

-Soon after being sworn in, President Obama was awarded the Nobel Peace Prize, apparently for the great accomplishment of not being George W Bush.
-Of course, that soon proved not to only be an ironically issued prize, but it began to be less and less clear that he wasn’t indeed George W Bush.
-He continued the wars in Afghanistan and Iraq as long as he could – Iraq eventually forced us out despite the president’s efforts – normalized the use of drones for warfare and assassinations in countries we were not at war with, including of American citizens, and started even more wars.
+Soon after being sworn in, President Obama was awarded the Nobel Peace Prize, apparently for the great accomplishment of not being George W. Bush.
+Of course, that soon proved not to only be an ironically issued prize, but it began to be less and less clear that he wasn’t indeed George W. Bush.
+He continued the wars in Afghanistan and Iraq as long as he could — Iraq eventually forced us out despite the president’s efforts, and normalized the use of drones for warfare and assassinations in countries we were not at war with, including on American citizens, and started even more wars.
 In 2014, CNN had counted seven countries we have bombed under the Obama Adminsitration.

 Far from being anti-war, President Obama’s legacy has been of war and making the anti-war movement in the United States shrivel as self-proclaimed liberals began touting the president’s neoconservative arguments for war.

 Martin Luther King’s other major focus was that of economic justice.
-He lauded Norman Thomas, in a birthday message as he was off to Oslo to receive his own, untarnished, Nobel Peace Prize, for his efforts on this front.
+He lauded Norman Thomas, in a birthday message, as he was off to Oslo to receive his own, untarnished, Nobel Peace Prize, for his efforts on this front.

 The part of Dr. King’s life which is forgotten the most is the Poor People’s Campaign, a multiracial movement to fight for economic rights and economic justice for the poor.
 King not only wanted welfare, but economic democracy, also known as socialism.
 Started in 1968, it also was apparently the last straw for the status quo which led to him being assassinated in March of that year.